matty271828/deployments/README.md

 2. **Project Deployment**:
    - Triggered via GitHub Actions
    - Requires repository name and domain name as inputs
-   - Accesses repository contents directly via GitHub's API
-   - Builds and deploys the application
+   - Builds and deploys the application to personal infrastructure.
-   - Configures necessary networking and security settings
-   - Handles SSL certificate provisioning

-3. **Database Management** (Future Enhancement):
-   - Shared database instances for multiple projects
-   - Automated database provisioning and configuration
-   - Secure isolation between projects

 ## Usage